apacheignite/documentation/production-readiness/performance-tips.md

 [block:callout]
 {
   "type": "warning",
   "body": "Ignite uses java.util.logging.Logger (JUL).
-If you are using the jul-to-slf4j bridge, you may want to pay particular attention to the JUL log-level for ignite; if you for some reason have org.apache at DEBUG you may have your final logger at INFO.
-This means ignite will spend a 10x overhead generating log messages that will be subsequently thrown away once they cross the bridge.
+If you use the jul-to-slf4j bridge, you may want to pay particular attention to the JUL log-level for Ignite.
+If you have org.apache at DEBUG level, you may have your final logger at INFO.
+This means that Ignite will spend a 10x overhead generating log messages that will be subsequently thrown away once they cross the bridge.
 JUL has a default level of \"INFO\" out of the box.
 Setting a quick breakpoint in org.apache.ignite.logger.java.JavaLogger#isDebugEnabled should reveal if your JUL subsystem is producing debug level logs.", "title": "Ensure logging is correctly set up if using jul-to-slf4j bridge" }
 [/block]